 Designer Jason F. McLennan’s gloriously groundbreaking new family home is on its way to becoming the state’s first fully certified residential Living Building.

 THE FIRST SIGN was tangible: “Lot for sale,” it read, all nonchalantly, in handwritten letters — as if this weren’t the site of a zillion future superlatives.

-Architect Jason F. McLennan notices signs.
+Designer Jason F. McLennan notices signs.
 This time, he and his family were in the market for a promising lot on Bainbridge Island; had been for a couple of years.
 And this lot, so close to a booming estuary, a restored salmon stream and blissful Pleasant Beach, certainly seemed exceptional: a lush and sunny, forested and flat acre, give or take, that feels five times bigger.
 “Exceptional” was crucial: While the McLennans were eager to settle in on the island, they were not keen to settle.

 “The lot needed to have a mix of characteristics,” McLennan says.
 “We like the south end (of the island); you can see the water but have privacy.
 We needed good solar and didn’t want to cut down beautiful cedars and firs.
 And we wanted the right spirit.”